Contact Seaweeds: Introduction

-Here, we seek to classify contact algebras among a class of matrix algebras called \textit{seaweed algebras} (``seaweeds'').
-These algebras, along with their evocative name, were first introduced by Dergachev and A. Kirillov in (\textbf{\cite{DK}}, 2000), where they defined such algebras as subalgebras of $\mathfrak{gl}(n)$ preserving certain flags of subspaces developed from two compositions of $n$.
-The passage to seaweeds of ``classical type" is accomplished by requiring that elements of the seaweed subalgebra of $\mathfrak{gl}(n)$ satisfy additional algebraic conditions.
-For example, the Type-$A$ case ($A_{n-1}=\mathfrak{sl}(n)$) is defined by a vanishing trace condition.
+Here, we seek to classify contact algebras among a class of matrix algebras called \textit{seaweed algebras} (or simply, ``seaweeds'').
+These algebras, along with their evocative name, were first introduced by Dergachev and A. Kirillov in (\textbf{\cite{DK}}, 2000), where they defined such algebras as complex subalgebras of $\mathfrak{gl}(n)$ preserving certain flags of subspaces of $\C^n$ developed from two compositions of $n$.
+The passage to seaweeds of ``classical type" is realized by requiring that elements of the seaweed subalgebra of $\mathfrak{gl}(n)$ satisfy additional algebraic conditions.
+For example, the type-$A$ case ($A_{n-1}=\mathfrak{sl}(n,\mathbb{C})$) is defined by a vanishing trace condition.
+Ongoing, we will assume that all Lie algebras are over $\mathbb{C}$.

-We can now state the main result of this article, which asserts that among seaweed subalgebras of $\mathfrak{sl}(n)=A_{n-1}$ index one does indeed characterize a contact algebra.
+We can now state the main result of this article, which asserts that index one is sufficient for seaweed subalgebras of $\mathfrak{sl}(n)=A_{n-1}$ to be contact.